adnammit/notes/git.md

-git grep -I <pattern>           search files for pattern (-I excludes binaries) git grep <pattern> -- *.h *.cpp grep through only .h and .cpp files git diff                        show all changes made (but not necessarily added) git diff --cached               show what is about to be committed git diff --name-status A..B     name and status of files that differ between branch A and head of B git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git commit                      prep files to be committed
+git grep -I <pattern>           search files for pattern (-I excludes binaries) git grep <pattern> -- *.h *.cpp grep through only .h and .cpp files git diff                        show all changes made (but not necessarily added) git diff --cached               show diff of staged, uncommitted changes git diff --name-status A..B     name and status of files that differ between branch A and head of B git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git commit                      prep files to be committed